Are you planning to see the British capital on your next trip?

 The Eiffel Tower prides itself on being the world’s most-visited paid monument.
 Yearly, more than 7 million people ascend it.

 This means one thing.
-At whatever time you show up, there will be a queue line.
+At whatever time you show up, there will be a queue.
 Plan at least two hours for waiting, ascending, and taking photos.
 Therefore, we recommend you buy your tickets in advance.
-Use this site to do so.
+Use this link to do so.

 Tip: Try to visit the Eiffel Tower shortly before sunset.
 That way, you’ll see Paris during the day and nighttime.
 If you’re lucky, you’ll catch a gorgeous sunset, too!